 Equally well decorated is the kitchen – or rather, who’s in it.
-This is renowned chef Jason Atherton’s sixth addition to his UK restaurant group (and fifteenth addition globally), which includes Michelin-starred spots City Social, Social Eating House and Pollen Street Social.
+This is renowned chef Jason Atherton’s sixth addition to his UK restaurant group (and fifteenth addition globally), which includes Michelin-starred spots City Social and Pollen Street Social.
 Berners Tavern takes all the cumulative knowledge from his previous culinary ventures, and exponentially amplifies it.

 But yeah.
 Michelin star-level mac and cheese.